rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         - Virtual Memory schemes SV32, SV39 and SV48
     - Privilege Level U (User)

+    [TEMPORARY UNDER-CONSTRUCTION NOTE: Around 2018-11-24 we started a major change to introduce an explicit 'decode' step.
+This is ready for all except 'F' and 'D', which are temporarily disabled.
+     We expect them to be re-enabled in mid- to late- December 2018]

 - Forvis can be executed today as a Haskell program, which in turn executes RISC-V ELF binaries.
 This is a sequential
     interpretation: one-instruction-at-a-time, sequential memory